KNX-IOT/knx-iot.github.io/_pages/gs_build_own_device.md

 KNX IoT Point API devices can be made with the KNX-IOT-STACK repo.
 However is not a good practice to create individual applications inside the same repo.
-To overcome that hurdle an example application repo is created.
+To overcome that hurdle a simple example application repo is created.
 This getting started guide give some instructions on how to use the example application repo and what subsequent changes needs to be made to make a functional KNX IoT Point API application.

 ### Prerequisites